kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

 Students Y and K are both at a stage where their Demon Game programs need to use clones to create multiple copies of a sprite.
 Today we discussed exactly how they want to use the clones.
 For example, how to choose weapon randomly or how to create hearts to show character strength.
 Once it is clear what they want, we will be able to make the clones behave as they should.

-Student worked first on making square mazes.
+Students A and S worked first on making square mazes.
 In addition to giving practice in using the paint editor to control line thickness and fills, it demonstrates creating buttons that send messages.

 ![]({{ page.giurl-10}})